Primary school children could be given antibiotics en masse in Strep A prevention

 This means the bacteria get past your body's immune defences and can be very dangerous as a result, with symptoms including fever and severe muscle aches.

-Currently, eight children have died in the UK in the last week from this, and the UKHSA are urging parents to speak with their doctor immediately if they notice their child having these symptoms.
+Currently, nine children have died in the UK since September from this, and the UKHSA are urging parents to speak with their doctor immediately if they notice their child having these symptoms.

 Comments: Our rules